Tech 1 Racing

-Tech 1 Racing is a racing team based in Toulouse, France.
+Tech 1 Racing was a racing team based in Toulouse, France.
 Founded in 2000 by racing driver Simon Abadie and his sister Sarah, it has garnered success in the World Series by Renault, the Eurocup Mégane Trophy and the GP3 Series, most notably winning the 2007 Formula Renault 3.5 Series with Álvaro Parente.

 More recently, Tech 1 operated the racing programmes of Panis Racing and its predecessor Panis Barthez Compétition from 2016 to 2023.
 These included entry to the European Le Mans Series and Asian Le Mans Series's LMP2 class, as well as the GT World Challenge Europe, where they ran a Lexus RC F GT3.
 Ultimate, a small outfit owned by brothers Jean-Baptiste and Matthieu Lahaye, also partnered Tech 1 for their LMP2 efforts in the ELMS in 2021 and the FIA World Endurance Championship in 2022.

+The team closed its doors at the beginning of 2024.

 Career

 French Formula Renault 2.0

 The team was founded in 2000 by French racing driver Simon Abadie.
 They joined the French Formula Renault 2.0 championship the same year, with Abadie finishing as runner-up in the standings.
 They also finished as runner-up in the series in 2003 before leaving the championship at the end of the 2005 season.